 As the signs continue to indicate change, with many pillars of our community retiring, it is time for our generation to step up (even more).
 As we shape our community’s culture, daily, we sense a distinct responsibility that we are guardians of our community.
 Each one of us has a unique aspect to offer our community, but who will make their offerings?

-Martha Hartley is retired from being Probate Judge of Harris County for 20 years and Allen Levi has replaced her.
+Martha Hartley is retired from being Probate Judge of Harris County for 20 years, Allen Levi temporarily replaced her, now Thomas Lakes is in the hot seat.

 Generations X and Y are already the majority of the workforce.
 Those leaving the labor force need to ensure the next generation of leaders are in the pipeline, ready to provide the standard of professionalism and creativity that has enriched our community for decades, plus take it to the next level.
 Therefore, we need to talk about the future of our community, to create a mutual understanding and a shared vision.